hhemied/vmwfix/README.md

 # vmwfix
 ==========
-<p>VMWFIX is a simple program to help in fixing and automating the process
+<p>VMWFIX is a simple tool to help in fixing and automating the process
 of fixing vmware workstation issues with every single update for the kernel</p>
-* Program to fix Fedora kernel related issue.
+* Tool to fix Fedora kernel related issue.
 * Fixing VMWare workstation networking modules issues.
 * Fixing Fedora kernel update issues.
 * All neccessary files included.

-# Ussage
+# Usage
 > Use these steps to download and use `vmwfix` tool
 ```
 git clone https://github.com/hhemied/vmwfix